 During the 1973 oil embargo, the United States Congress ordered a year-round period of daylight saving time to save energy.
 The period ran from Jan.
 1974 to April 1975.
 The plan did little to save energy and lost popularity.
 In Oct.
 1974, the U.S. switched back to standard time.

 From 1987 through 2006, daylight saving time started the first weekend in April, running through the last weekend in October.

+In recent years, some have pushed to make daylight saving time last year-round.
 Several states have passed legislation to make this law.

 I guess "time" will tell if we see year-round daylight saving time in the future.